magento/devdocs/guides/v2.2/cloud/live/go-live-checklist.md

 If you use TLS with Fastly enabled in your environment, you must provide your DNS provider with a TXT record from Fastly.
 We provide a Domain Validated SSL certificate with Subject Alternative Name enabled, issued by GLobalSign.
 When entering your [Support ticket](#dns) for DNS information and going live, let us know you are using TLS, provide your domain names and request the TXT record.
 You can then send this record to your DNS provider.
 The domain validation process is executed by Fastly.

-For details on this TXT record, see Fastly's [DNS TXT record validation](https://docs.fastly.com/guides/securing-communications/domain-validation-for-tls-certificates#dns-text-record-verification).
+For details on this TXT record, see Fastly [DNS TXT record validation](https://docs.fastly.com/guides/securing-communications/domain-validation-for-tls-certificates#dns-text-record-verification).

 ## Verify Production configurations